GenXProject/GenX.jl/docs/src/data_documentation.md

 This file contains the regional capacity reserve margin requirements.
 This file is needed if parameter CapacityReserveMargin has a non-zero value in the YAML file `genx_settings.yml`.

-Note: this file should use the same region name as specified in the `Generators_data.csv` file
+Note: this file should use the same region name as specified in the resource `.csv` file (inside the `Resource`).

 ###### Table 11: Structure of the Capacity\_reserve\_margin.csv file
 ---